 All versions of Model 3 come with a black interior with wooden dashboard as standard.
 An option with white seats and door panels, and a silver dashboard, costs an additional $1,000.
 The Standard Range Plus and Long Range versions of Model 3 come with two wheel options, the free 18-inch Aero Wheels, and the $1,500 19-inch Sport Wheels.
 The Performance version is only offered with the free 20-inch Uberturbine wheels.

 - Standard Range Plus – From $36,990

 The entry-level Model 3 has a single electric motor powering the rear wheels.
-It has an estimated range of 263 miles (as it was recently updated and hasn't yet received its EPA-tested range figure), a top speed of 140 mph, and a 0-60 mph time of 5.3 seconds.
+It has an estimated range of 263 miles, a top speed of 140 mph, and a 0-60 mph time of 5.3 seconds.

-This car has what Tesla calls a "partial premium interior", which includes 12-way power adjustable heated front seats and free access to the Premium Connectivity pack for 30 days.
+Tesla says the car has a "partial premium interior," which includes 12-way power adjustable heated front seats and free access to the Premium Connectivity pack for 30 days.
 This includes satellite maps and live traffic data, internet streaming for music and media, video streaming, a karaoke app and an internet browser.
 After the 30-day free trial this package costs $10 a month if the owner wants to keep using it.